Strixhaven: School of Mages: Mechanics

 There are draft archetypes themed around each of Strixhaven's colleges.
 Polygon reported that Magic is "running with this year’s emphasis on the Commander format — a multiplayer style of Magic that uses 100-card decks — each of Strixhaven’s colleges will have its own unique retail Commander decks".

-This set added the Magecraft keyword ability (which provides a bonus to an instant or a sorcery) and the "Learn And Lesson" mechanic (which allows a player to can cast spells from outside of the game or in the sideboard that they own).
+This set added the Magecraft keyword ability (which provides a bonus to an instant or a sorcery) and the "Learn And Lesson" mechanic (which allows a player to cast spells from outside of the game or in the sideboard that they own).
 CBR reported that "the keywords and mechanics of the Strixhaven: School of Mages set revolve around the idea of magical students learning and growing over the course of a semester, but there is also the ward ability, which is more defensive in nature. [...]
 The idea is that these clever students are not yet masters, so they can't totally defend themselves, but they are smart enough to disorient their enemies and force them to decide how to spend their mana more carefully. [...]
 Players can attend class, and many spells in this set allow the player to learn lessons in the middle of a game".